Information Communication Technology

 Students must complete all University degree requirements, which can see be seen with full details on the ICT Catalogs Page and College of Engineering degree requirements, found on the COE Catalog Page.

-As a completion program, entering students are expected to have completed two years of college-level work and satisfied the following requirements: The General Education requirements as well as Viewing a Wider World courses.
+For the 2 + 2 completion program, entering students are expected to have completed two years of college-level work and satisfied the following requirements: The General Education requirements as well as Viewing a Wider World courses.
 Students must complete all university degree requirements, which include: General Education requirements, Viewing a Wider World requirements, and elective credits to total at least 120 credits with 48 credits in courses numbered 300 or above.
 Developmental coursework will not count towards the degree requirements and/or elective credits, but may be needed in order to take the necessary English and Mathematics coursework.
 The General Education requirements may be completed with transfer credits from previous institution.

 View Areas